-Six different types of Reports can be generated for each scan: the Bone Exam Report, the Bone Exam Report, the Patient Letter, the Referral Letter, and the Ten Year Fracture Risk Report.
+Six different types of Reports can be generated for each scan: the Bone Exam Report, the Bone Exam Report - 1 Page, the Combined Report, the Patient Letter, the Referral Letter, and the Ten Year Fracture Risk Report.
 When saved, these reports become part of the scan data.

-- 1. Make sure that the scanned image is being viewed as a thumbnail in the Stamp View or the Filmstrip View.
-Click (to highlight) the thumbnail view of the scan. - 2.
-Click Tools > Report > Select Template... or click the button to open the "Report Configuration" dialog box.
+1. Make sure that the scanned image is being viewed as a thumbnail in the Stamp View or the Filmstrip View.
+Click (to highlight) the thumbnail view of the scan.